-Political turmoil in the Ukraine.
+Political turmoil in Ukraine.
 The struggle of nationalism in Poland.
 The resurgence of neo-Nazism around the world.
 The conflicts of Eastern Europe are all over the news today, but beyond the headlines is a long and complex series of events going back more than a hundred years.

 Being an informed citizen of the world requires us to understand the world of Eastern Europe, but a surprising number of Americans likely couldn’t tell you the capital of Slovakia—much less find it on a map.

-Eastern Europe has long had a reputation for being the “Other Europe,” a mysterious region behind the old Iron Curtain, associated with unwelcome stereotypes of instability, backwardness, Balkanization, and even lack of civilization.
-To understand this region in the 21st century—its conflicts, its economic growth, and the lingering problems and challenges from yesteryear—we must gain an understanding of the region’s geography, history, society and more.
+Eastern Europe has long had a reputation for being the “Other Europe,” a mysterious region behind the Iron Curtain, associated with unwelcome stereotypes of instability, backwardness, Balkanization, and even lack of civilization.
+To understand this region in the 21st century—its conflicts, its economic growth, and the lingering problems and challenges from yesteryear—we must gain an understanding of the region’s geography, history, society, and more.